cliffhall/puzzlebox/README.md

 ## What is a Puzzle?
 A Puzzle in puzzlebox is a finite state machine.
 It's just easier to say, write, and think about.

 Imagine the Rubik's Cube puzzle.
-It has 43 quintillion states, and to move between them, you make twists on the planes of the cube.
+It has 43 quintillion states, and to transition between them, you act upon it by rotating the intersecting planes of the mechanism.

 ### Properties of a Puzzle
 - A finite number of discrete states, e.g., "Inception", "Specification", "DomainModeling", "Design", "Build", etc.